Structure-preserving numerical schemes for Lindblad equations: Conclusion and outlook

 \section{Conclusion and outlook}

-In this work, we have studied a family of structure-preserving schemes for Lindblad equations with detailed error analysis and absolute stability analysis.
-As mentioned above, there are a few open questions that are worthwhile to be further explored: (1) it would be interesting to develop more efficient high-order schemes; (2) it could also be interesting to design similar structure-preserving schemes with smaller error prefactor; (3) in this work, we have not incorporated the dynamical low-rank approximation \cite{Lubich07,LeBris13,LeBris15,cao_stochastic_2018} to further reduce the computational cost whenever applicable, and a hybrid method by including the above structure-preserving schemes and dynamical low-rank approximation (with adaptive rank) could be promising in practice.
+In this work, we have studied a family of structure-preserving schemes for Lindblad equations with detailed error analysis.
+These schemes are guaranteed to possess improved absolute stability.
+The validity and performance of these schemes are demonstrated via a two-level decaying system, an atom-photon coupling system, and 1D dissipative Ising model.

+There are a few open questions that are worthwhile to be further explored: (1) it could also be interesting to design similar structure-preserving schemes with smaller error prefactor; (2) in this work, we have not incorporated the dynamical low-rank approximation \cite{Lubich07,LeBris13,LeBris15,cao_stochastic_2018} to further reduce the computational cost whenever applicable, and a hybrid method by including the above structure-preserving schemes and dynamical low-rank approximation (with adaptive rank) could be promising in practice.